 So should you start planning a Caribbean vacation and popping beef liver supplements tomorrow?
 Not exactly.

 While there’s been a bump in the use of vitamin D supplements in the U.S., individual needs vary based on goals, current health makeup, and lifestyle.
-A simple trip to a physician can go a long way in determining exactly how individuals can benefit from D in a way that optimizes their health and performance goals.
+A simple trip to a physician can go a long way in determining exactly how individuals can benefit from vitamin D in a way that optimizes their health and performance goals.

 About the Author: Megan Williams